jeremy-rifkin/cpptrace/README.md

 ### Utilities

 `cpptrace::demangle` provides a helper function for name demangling, since it has to implement that helper internally anyways.

-It also provides a function to control whether any exceptions that are throw internally are caught and ignored before returning to user code.
-The library makes an attempt to fail silently during trace generation if any errors are encountered.
+The library makes an attempt to fail silently and continue during trace generation if any errors are encountered.
+`cpptrace::absorb_trace_exceptions` can be used to configure whether these exceptions are absorbed silently internally or wether they're rethrown to the caller.

 ```cpp
 namespace cpptrace {